-The judge adjourned the case in contemplation of dismissal (an ‘ACD’), which works a little like a NSW section 10 bond, meaning that the charges are likely to be dismissed if the two men behave themselves during the period of the bond.
+The judge adjourned the case in contemplation of dismissal (an ‘ACD’), which works a little like a NSW section 10 bond (now conditional release order without conviction), meaning that the charges are likely to be dismissed if the two men behave themselves during the period of the bond.

 The real agenda

 The two men charged were Latino, and there have been suggestions that the charges were motivated by either racism or a need to meet arrest quotas, or both.

 Director of Police Reform Organising Project, Robert Gangi, says that police are under pressure to meet quotas for productivity goals and to raise revenue.